litterbox-sf-wdi-18/angular/readme.md

 ###Challenge

-1) Try using an Angular [filter](https://docs.angularjs.org/guide/filter) to render the data as JSON!
+* Use an Angular [filter](https://docs.angularjs.org/guide/filter) to render the data as JSON!
 Here are a [list](https://docs.angularjs.org/api/ng/filter) of options you can implement.

-2) Pass a new variable `catchphrase` from the Controller to the View.
+* Pass a new variable `catchphrase` from the Controller to the View.
 Set it's value as "gotta catch 'em all!" and use an angular filter to uppercase it in the View.

 ##[Directives](https://docs.angularjs.org/guide/directive)